SeanLausanne/E-Commerce-Backend-On-AWS/README.md

 # E-Commerce-Backend-On-AWS

-This is the backend of the project of CSCI5409 at Dalhousie University.
+This is the backend of the project of a simplified E-Commer Web application.

 It is the backend of an E-Commerce web application, deployed on AWS.